What to Do When Politics Threaten Your Relationship

 The Big Picture: Keep perspective

-No matter your political leanings, keep in mind that first and foremost, the two of you committed to each other.
+No matter your political leanings, we at the Therapy Group of DC urge you to keep in mind that first and foremost, the two of you committed to each other.
 You’re on the same team for a reason.
 If the only thing the two of you disagree on is politics, you’re probably in good shape — especially if you know how to communicate effectively.
 Remember how important it is to respect and accept your partner unconditionally.

 Nurture your sense of gratitude for your partner.
 Remember all the times they were there for you when it mattered and all the little things they do for you daily.
 Of course, if you feel that you’re not fighting “well” or if you both think that you need a mediator to move forward in your relationship, couples therapy is always an option.